 While nature is our recreational space, most of all it is habitat and refuge for wildlife.
-The co-existence of humans and wild animals is marked by various wildlife protection zones which are strictly off limits.
-To avoid that your hikes and tours won't be at the expense of the wild animals, please observe the following rules of behaviour:
+The co-existence of humans and wild animals is marked by various wildlife protection zones, and in winter, by game rest zones, which are strictly off limits.
+Thus, the game rest zones may not be entered and hunting is not allowed in the wildlife protection areas marked in yellow-red signposts.
+But also outside these zones, please observe the following rules of behaviour:

 Enjoy the Engadin nature!